hariso/conduit-performance-tests/README.md

 4. kafka destination topic:
 	* batching
 	* compression
+5. for mongodb, init containers worked better than init scripts in containers

 **To-dos**:
 1. reduce opencdc records so that dbz and conduit records look similar